-We observed during our examination of activity fund collections that receipted funds were not always deposited in a timely manner.
+We observed during our examination of activity fund collections that the funds receipted by the site secretaries were not always being deposited in a timely manner.
 It appears that collections are given to site/department representatives, and then sent to the central office for final verification and deposit.
-The funds are kept overnight in drop boxes, safes and/or locked drawers at the sites and at the central office, but the safest place for funds (especially cash) is at the bank.
+If the funds could not be deposited that day, they are kept overnight in drop boxes, safes and/or locked drawers at the sites or the central office.
 It was noted that in some instances, it took several days between the actual event and when funds were ultimately deposited into the bank.
-Holding these funds overnight increases the opportunity for lost or stolen funds.
-We recommend that activity fund procedures be revised in order to make the actual depositing of collections a timelier process.
+When the site secretaries hold these funds, the opportunity for lost or stolen funds increases.
+Due to this practice the District observed, through an internal investigation, an instance where one of the site secretaries appears to have misappropriated some of the cash collections.
+Authorities were notified of this event.
+Procedures have since been implemented or revised to help lower the risk concerning cash collections and the subsequent deposit.